DataWithVictor/US-CANDY-DISTRIBUTION-ANALYSIS/README.md

 2. What about the least efficient?

-3. Which product lines have the best product margin
+3. Which product lines have the best product margin?

+4. Which product lines should be moved to a different factory to optimize shipping routes?

 # RESULTS AND FINDING